cloudmesh/useful-introduction_to_cloud-2015/_sources/class/lesson/git.txt

 Overview
 ----------------------------------------------------------------------

-This lesson show you how to submit and work on homework assignments.
+This lesson show you how to submit and work on homework assignments using git version control and the GitHub collaboration platform.
-Assignments are to be worked on as part of the
-`GitHub FutureSystems organization`_.
+Assignments are to be worked on as part of the `GitHub FutureSystems organization`_.

-Upon completion of this lesson you will be able to use GitHub for submitting assignments for your course
+Upon completion of this lesson you will be able to use GitHub for submitting assignments for your course.

 In order to use GitHub you will need (detailed below):

 * a GitHub account
-* forming a group with other students
+* to form a group with other students
 * a FutureSystems account (see `Getting a FutureSystems account`_)
 * an SSH key